House Painting in Palm Springs

 Interior Painting

 Palm Springs interiors demand precision.
 Open post-and-beam layouts with floor-to-ceiling glass mean every wall is bathed in natural light — imperfections are impossible to hide.
 We deliver smooth, even coverage with the right sheen for each surface.
 Flat for walls, satin for trim, and careful masking where paint meets exposed wood, stone, and glass.
-Premium low-VOC paints from Sherwin-Williams and Benjamin Moore.
+Premium low-VOC interior paints.

 Learn more about interior paintingExterior Painting

-Desert-rated exterior coatings applied with architectural sensitivity.
+Exterior painting applied with architectural sensitivity.
 Stucco, block walls, breeze-block accents, fascia, eaves, and front doors — each surface gets the right product and application method.
-UV-stable finishes that resist the punishing Palm Springs sun, wind, and thermal cycling.
 Period-appropriate colors for MCM homes, bold contemporary palettes for modern builds.
+Product selection depends on the substrate, existing condition, exposure, project scope, and current manufacturer instructions.

 Learn more about exterior paintingTrim, Doors & Detail Work